The Environmental Policy

 Introduction and aims

 Hell barn Cottages is a family-run self-catering business, situated in North Chidecok in West Dorset.
 Our trade is providing self-catering accommodation to holiday makers visiting this area.
-We provide Japanese food to our guests as well.
 We recognise that our business produces waste from guests, maintenance and repair/replacement of fixtures and fittings and the use of cleaning products.
 It is our aim to comply with legislation, and to endeavour to reduce the environmental impact of our trade.
 We would also like to support local trade, buying from quality local retailers where possible.

 This environmental policy applies to all our operations.
 We cannot dictate the way in which our guests live, particularly when it comes to waste and recycling.
 We can, however, let them know how we go about our waste disposal and request that they comply with our way of doing things.